themost-framework/themost/README.md

     }

 The example above defines an application route for each action of RootController.
-The static parameter [controller] defines the controller which is going to serve te action.
+The static parameter [controller] defines the controller which is going to serve the action.
 The [action] parameter defines the target action.
 The [format] parameter defines the content-type of the action result.

 Any application route may have typed route parameters.